eliotcochrane/eliotcochrane.github.io/_posts/2024-07-11-kitakami-shimin.md

 ### The Course

-![Layout of the course at Kitakami Shimin](/assets/img/kitakamishimin-14.jpg) *Photo: Layout of the course at Kitakami Shimin.*
+![Layout of the course at Kitakami Shimin](/assets/img/kitakamishimin-14.jpg) *Photo: Layout of the course at Kitakami Shimin.
+Source: Kitakami Shimin*

 *Course Statistics*
 | Tee | Distance (yds) | Course Rating | Par |